LennartKeller/trf_training_tut/text/PyTorchLightning.md

 inputs = torch.randn(8, 512)  # Batchsize 8
 outputs = network(inputs)
 print(outputs.size())
-print(issubclass(network, nn.Module))
+print(issubclass(nn.Sequential, nn.Module))
 ```

 The `LightningModule` is intended to replace the outmost `nn.Module` instance, meaning the one that holds a complete network.
 It extends the `nn.Module` class with new methods, designed to structure not only the logic of a single forward pass but also other steps like a complete train-, test- or validation-steps.
 Similar to plain `nn.Modules`, the `.forward`-methods defines a simple forward step through the network.
 The `.train_step` method handles the computation of the loss.
 Likewise, the `.validation_step` and `.test_step` methods are required to define the calculation of the validation metrics or the prediction of instances.
 Logging of the training can also be done directly within these methods, using the polyvalent `.log`- or `log-dict`-methods.

 In contrast to plain `PyTorch,` the optimizer is not regarded as an external object.
-Instead its configuration is moved into the `configure_optimizer`-method of the model.
+Instead, its configuration is moved into the `configure_optimizer`-method of the model.

 In `PyTorchLightning` there is a clear differentiation of hyperparameters.
 For example, Hyperparameters that affect the model (like the number of hidden layers) are directly assigned to the model and saved with each checkpoint.